IDEA Student Ratings of Instruction

 - Administration of IDEA will be coordinated by Sara Colle, in the Assessment & IR office

 - Underlying Premise – Student feedback on instruction can provide info to a teacher that allows him/her to improve the quality of his/her instruction.

 - Good instruction should be recognized by its effect on students.
 But, effect (learning) depends on subject matter and/or purpose, the level, and the intentions of the instructor.

 - Thus, the basic notion of IDEA is that the effectiveness of teaching should be assessed by determining the amount of progress students make on objectives stressed by the instructor.

 The Basic IDEA Model

-- Ask teachers what they are stressing in their instruction, and ask about the details of their instructional context.
+- Ask teachers what they are stressing in their instruction (via the 12 student learning objectives), and ask about the details of their instructional context.